suzu-devworks/knowledge-base/docs/developments/python/package-managers/uv.md

 uv init --author-from auto
 ```

-We don't need the accompanying `hello.py`, so delete it.
+Remove the default `hello.py` if not needed:

 ```shell
 rm hello.py
 ```

-Add the following to your pyproject.toml:
+Add the following to your `pyproject.toml`:

 ```toml
 [tool.uv.workspace]